-Crook was now spoiling for a fight and he wouldn’t have long to wait.
+Crook was now spoiling for a fight, and he wouldn’t have long to wait.
 Neither Crook nor later Custer realized that the gathering of Sioux, Cheyenne, and Arapahoe now collecting in the valley of the Little Bighorn River basin was probably the largest assemblage in the history of the West.
 They were riding into a far bigger hornet’s nest than any of them realized.

 On that first day headed north, they encountered a huge buffalo herd.
 The Crow and Shoshone scouts could not be restrained from riding into it and killing hundreds of them.
 This surely ended any chance they had to surprise the Sioux.
 Crook was afraid it would cause them to run.
 He would soon find they were not planning to run.
 As they lay down to sleep that night, Captain Sutorius, commander of Co.
 E, told Finerty, “We will have a fight tomorrow, mark my words — I feel it in the air.”

-On the morning of the 17th, they had reached the valley of the Rosebud Creek in Montana.
+On the morning of the 17th, they had reached the valley of Rosebud Creek in Montana.
 The Sioux camp was about 30 miles away, and they knew the soldiers were approaching.
 A Sioux warrior named Little Hawk had been observing the column since July 9th.
 While the normal reaction of Native American tribes was to flee when they knew large numbers of soldiers were coming, this time would be different.
-As John Finerty awoke that morning, a large portion of the Sioux and Cheyenne nations, commanded by soon to be famous Sioux chief, Crazy Horse, were rapidly headed directly for Crook’s column.
+As John Finerty awoke that morning, a large portion of the Sioux and Cheyenne nations, commanded by soon-to-be-famous Sioux chief, Crazy Horse, was rapidly headed directly for Crook’s column.
 Crook had been told of a rumor that Crazy Horse had said that if he crossed the Tongue River, which they had just crossed, Crazy Horse would attack him but he had dismissed it.

 Finerty and Co.
 E were taking a short break near the banks of the Rosebud around 8:30 am when they heard a few stray shots from over the bluffs to the North.
 Suddenly a group of Crow scouts came galloping down over the top screaming, “HEAP SIOUX! … HEAP SIOUX!”
 Finerty and the troopers scrambled to saddle up and remount as more scouts came over the bluffs.
 He and the other correspondents ceased to be newsmen and become cavalry troopers at this point, fighting for their lives as much as any of those in uniform.
 As Co.
-E was mounting up, Captain Sutorius asked Finerty how he felt about the coming fight.
-"It is the anniversary of Bunker Hill," he said, "The day is of good omen."
+E was mounting up, Capt.
+Alexander J. Sutorius asked Finerty how he felt about the coming fight.
+"It is the anniversary of Bunker Hill," Finnerty said, "The day is of good omen."
 The troopers enthusiastically waved their carbines in response.
 So it had the desired effect, but none of them seemed to recall that the Continental Army had lost that battle.

 Crook’s aide-de-camp, Captain Azor H. Nickerson, recalled that, “every hill seemed to be swarming with the enemy.”
 There may have been as many as 1,000 or more mounted warriors with Crazy Horse that day.
 The Crow and Shoshone scouts fought furiously against the huge force of Sioux and Cheyenne, buying Crook’s men time to get organized.